 The process to develop a Local Plan for Central Bedfordshire started in February 2016 and the Call for Sites, which ran until April 2016, was one of the first steps.
 The Call for Sites was an opportunity for agents, landowners and developers to submit land which they believe could be developed to meet future demand for homes and jobs.
 The full list of sites which were submitted was published in May 2016.

 Please note that these are sites submitted to the council for possible development.
 The sites have not been assessed for suitability or selected for development yet.

 The plan will be underpinned by a range of technical studies.
 These include options for growth, a review of the greenbelt, a sustainability appraisal and economic market assessments.

 We will also carry out public consultation at various stages during the process.
 We need your help to make the best Local Plan we can to ensure Central Bedfordshire is a great place to live and work in the future.
 You can see when and how you can get involved in the Local Plan on the news and consultation page.

-Throughout this year we will also be working closely with neighbouring authorities and partner organisations to make sure that we are moving forward in a united and cooperative way.
+Throughout 2016 and 2017 we will also be working closely with neighbouring authorities and partner organisations to make sure that we are moving forward in a united and cooperative way.